fsherratt/upgraded-parakeet/docs/setup.md

 Additional commands see [_Command-line reference_](https://docs.docker.com/engine/reference/commandline/docker/)

 # <a name="vscode"></a>Using VSCode for Development
 As an alternative to command line Microsoft's [VSCode IDE](https://code.visualstudio.com/) can be used.
-The [_ms-vscode-remote.remote-containers_](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension allows VSCode to initialise and control Docker containers and handles many of the above commands automatically.
-Many more details can be found here [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview)

 ## VSCode setup
+The [_ms-vscode-remote.remote-containers_](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension allows VSCode to initialise and control Docker containers removing the need for many of the above commands.
+Once VSCode is installed follow the link above or search for `remote containers` in the extensions tab.

-VSCodes interation with the repository Dockerfile container are defined by the `.devcontainer/devcontainer.json` file.
-An exaple file for this repository can be found here [devcontainer.json](example\devcontainer.json)
+VSCodes interation with the repository Dockerfile container is specified in the `.devcontainer/devcontainer.json` file.
+As a starter for this repsoitory see here: [_devcontainer.json_](example/devcontainer.json)

+Many more details can be found here [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).

-IDE settings for the project are set in the `.vscode/settings.json` file.
-An example settings file for this project can be found here [.vscode/settings.json](example\settings.json).
+Additionaly IDE settings can be set using specified using the `.vscode/settings.json` file.
+An example settings file for this project can be found here [_.vscode/_settings.json_](example/settings.json).

+# <a name="useful"></a>Next Steps
+Now you have a working development enviroment setup you can follow the other documentation to get started with the project.

+- For launching modules see the [startup](startup.md) documentation.
+- For details of simulation enviroments see [...](#)